dubiacc/website/articles/en/purgatory/index.md

 ## Refutation

-In "Contra Errores Graecorum," St. Thomas Aquinas presents evidence that the concept of purification after death was indeed recognized by Eastern Fathers, though not always with the precise terminology used in the West, citing St.
-Gregory of Nyssa, who clearly speaks of purification after death:
+St. Thomas Aquinas presents evidence that the concept of purification after death was indeed recognized by Eastern Fathers, though not always with the precise terminology used in the West, citing St. Gregory of Nyssa, who clearly speaks of purification after death:

 > Further, Gregory of Nyssa [De iis qui in fide dormiunt] says: "If one who
 > loves and believes in Christ," has failed to wash away his sins in this life,